EXPRESSCLUSTER/hardening-guide/README.md

 #### BitLocker
 ECX of Data Mirroring configuration can be used with BitLocker.
 Note that Shared Disk configuration cannot.
+For more detail, please refer to [BitLocker](https://github.com/EXPRESSCLUSTER/BitLocker) page.

 ## Network Encryption